ruizhaogit/PositiveMemoryRetention/README.md

 Here is the code repository for the paper "Efficient Dialog Policy Learning via Positive Memory Retention".

-The paper is accepted by 2018 IEEE Spoken Language Technology (SLT) (forthcoming).
+The paper is published in 2018 IEEE Spoken Language Technology (SLT), link: https://ieeexplore.ieee.org/document/8639617.

 The preprint version of the paper is avaliable at: https://arxiv.org/abs/1810.01371

-This work was presented at NIPS 2018 Visually Grounded Interaction and Language (ViGIL) Workshop.
+This work was also presented at NIPS 2018 Visually Grounded Interaction and Language (ViGIL) Workshop.

 ## Installation: